 Beginning with the Fall 2013 graduating class, alumni who have completed a baccalaureate program at Watkins may take up to two degree-program classes — one per semester — tuition-free, on a space-available basis, within two years of their graduation date.
 Alumni will be responsible for any fees associated with the classes.
-Registration will take place each semester after degree-program, certificate, and regular special-status students have completed the registration process.
+Registration will take place each semester after degree-program and regular special-status students have completed the registration process.
 Alumni may choose either to audit or enroll in courses for college credit.
-Fill out the Special Status – Alumni form and submit it to the Admissions Office, together with a short statement of purpose outlining the reasons for interest in the course.
+Fill out the Special Status – Alumni form and submit it to the Admissions Office.

 Other Alumni Benefits

 Did you know that, through your Watkins email account, you can access Atomic Learning, an online technology training and professional development tool, absolutely free?!
 Contact the Watkins IT department for more information at email@example.com.